YashojaLakmith/NCryptor/readme.md

 <a name="build-dependencies"></a>
 ### Build Dependencies
-- The application requires .NET 8 SDK to be present on the platform for build process.
+- The application requires .NET 8 or .NET 9 SDK to be present on the platform for build process.

 <a name="runtime-dependencies"></a>
 ### Runtime Dependencies
-- The application requires .NET 8 Runtime to be present on the platform if it was built as a framework dependent application.
+- The application requires .NET 8 or .NET 9 Runtime to be present on the platform if it was built as a framework dependent application.

 <a name="backwards-compatibility"></a>
 ### Backwards Compatibility